 At UF, we have some of the top faculty in the country.
-In addition to attracting over $700 million in research awards each year, they foster the uniquely collaborative environment that transforms potential into actual results - developing our students into the researchers of the future.
+In addition to attracting a record $724 million in research awards last fiscal year, they continue to foster the uniquely collaborative environment that transforms potential into actual results - developing our students into the researchers of the future.

 Two Pulitzer Prize-winning faculty members call UF home.

 UF has nearly 5,000 faculty members, the vast majority of whom have distinguished teaching and research records.

 Gators' thirst for knowledge and success can be quenched in the lab.
 Their hunger can be satisfied at any of our 45+ dining spots on campus, which include national brands, vegetarian and vegan options.
 But it's more than just where you eat; it's where your food comes from.
 On campus, we are committed to sustainability through local and organic vendors, doing our part to help UF become carbon neutral by 2025.

 The on-campus water saving laundry initiative has saved nearly 7 million gallons.

 With our land, sea and space grants, we have been entrusted with a responsibility to educate, research and serve.
 These grants fuel our commitment to making a greater difference.
 One felt not only by the citizens of Florida, but around the world.
 Below you’ll find just a few of the ways we’re working for a greater impact through research.